waslleysouza/face_recognition_api/README.md

-# Face Recognition
+# Face Recognition API

 ![Architecture](architecture.png)

-### FACE RECOGNITION SERVER
+### Usage

-If you are using Ubuntu, run: sudo apt-get install -y libsm6 libxext6 libxrender-dev
+If you are using Ubuntu, run: sudo apt-get install -y libsm6 libxext6 libxrender-dev ffmpeg

 If you are using Windows, download FFmpeg (https://www.ffmpeg.org/download.html) and add the bin folder to your system path.